 Canada Day

-Canada Day 2025 falls on a Tuesday, making it the perfect excuse to turn the weekend before into a full-on Canada Day celebration in Canada’s capital.
+Canada Day 2026 falls on a Wednesday, making it the perfect excuse to turn the weekend after into a full-on Canada Day celebration in Canada’s capital.
 Whether you’re planning a backyard BBQ, joining a lively party, or seeking out live music, fireworks, street food, and family-friendly events, there are countless ways to enjoy the festivities across the city.

 This year, the downtown core will come alive with energy and variety.
-You’ll find heritage and patriotic programming on Parliament Hill, vibrant live music and fireworks at LeBreton Flats Park, a high-energy street party in Hull featuring The Strumbellas, and hands-on activities for families in front of the Supreme Court of Canada.
+You’ll find heritage and patriotic programming on Parliament Hill, vibrant live music performances by artists like Alessia Cara and Adam Baldwin, along with spectacular fireworks at Lebreton Flats Park, a high-energy street party in Old Hull featuring Loud, and interactive, family-friendly activities in front of the Supreme Court.

 Keep reading for a guide to Canada Day in Ottawa, with highlights, tips, and inspiration for making the most of your long weekend.